aks033/cs520TicTacToe/TicTacToe/readme.md

 - Implemented the reset functionality in the controller as reset is a control function which modifies the model and hence the view.
 View:
 View only deals with the contents to be displayed on the board.

+How to run:
+Import the source files(from src folder)
+Build and run the files.